vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/id/hindutva/articles/goel_sitArAm/hindu_temples_2/22_bib.md

 Luders, Heinrich, *Mathura Inscriptions*, Gottingen (Germany), 1961.

-*Maãsir-i-‘Ãlamgiri* of Sãqi Must’ad Khan, translated into English and annotated by Sir Jadu-Nath Sarkar, Calcutta, 1947.
+*Maāsir-i-‘Ãlamgiri* of Sāqi Must’ad Khan, translated into English and (annotated by Sir Jadu-Nath Sarkar, Calcutta, 1947.

 Majumdar, R.C. (ed.), *The History and Culture of the Indian People*